radwaadel17/Weather-app/README.md

 Key Features:

-Real-Time Weather Updates: Get the latest weather conditions for any location.
+- Real-Time Weather Updates: Get the latest weather conditions for any location.
-Forecasts: View hourly and daily forecasts to plan your day or week ahead.
+- Forecasts: View hourly and daily forecasts to plan your day or week ahead.
-User-Friendly Interface: Clean and modern design that enhances usability and accessibility.
+- User-Friendly Interface: Clean and modern design that enhances usability and accessibility.
-BLoC Architecture: Ensures smooth and responsive performance by managing state effectively.
+- BLoC Architecture: Ensures smooth and responsive performance by managing state effectively.
+-
 Developed with passion and attention to detail, this app aims to provide users with all the weather information they need at their fingertips.
 I'm excited to continue refining this project and exploring new features!

-Feel free to check it out and share your thoughts. 🌟

-#Flutter #WeatherApp #BLoC #MobileDevelopment #AppDevelopment #Tech